 There are a handful of reasons why you might want to replace the heater tap.
 But two reasons come up the most.
 During my BX adventures, I’ve replaced at least four heater taps that I can remember.
 And I’ve managed to break several more.
 I’m not the authority on them, but hopefully, you can learn from my experience.

 Failure by Snapped Pipes

-The first one is simply that the pipes that come through from the cabin to the engine bay have been snapped off.
+The first one is simply that the pipes from the cabin to the engine bay have been snapped off.
 Overenthusiastic reattachment of the pipes, including over-tightening the jubilee clamps, is easily done.
 In fact, I’ve done it myself.
 The 30+ year old plastic is not a single polymer but is ‘filled’ with fibre reinforcement.
 As the VOCs leak out of the plastic, it becomes brittle.
 This is made worse by continuous heat cycling in the engine bay.
 It’s also common for the pipes to be snapped during engine removal.
-Either by forgetting to disconnect the pipes, or the engine hitting the pipes on the way out.
+Either by forgetting to disconnect the pipes or the engine hitting the pipes on the way out.

 Failure by blockage

 It’s also common for the sliding mechanism of the tap to become blocked or silted up.
 This blockage is usually the result of poor maintenance.
 For example, a lack of periodic radiator flushing or incorrect coolant mix leads to a build-up of particulates in the coolant.
 The tap eventually strains these out.
 Eventually, the build-up blocks the movement of the valve.
 As a result, it becomes stuck in either the open or, more commonly, the closed position.

 Part 1 – Disconnecting the heater tap